rch79/MS2-TicTacToe/README.md

 # Tic-Tac-Toe

 This is a simple 2-player (local) Tic-Tac-Toe game.
 The users select whether player 1 will be using 'X'  or 'O' on the main page.
 The remaining shape is assigned automatically to player 2.
 At the end of each round the winner gets a point.
 No points are assigned if the round ends in a tie.
-The game continues ad infinitum until players are tiredd.
+The game continues ad infinitum.

 ![Responsive Mockup](https://github.com/rch79/MS1-Finance-Office/blob/master/assets/images/readme/responsive-site-mockup.PNG)